STPAL Mid-Year Report 2020

 2020 Top Internal Priorities

-- Board development including board member engagement, strategic recruitment of new members, and increased board impact on organization
+- Board development including board member engagement, strategic recruitment of new members, and increased board impact on the organization.

 - STPAL has a GuideStar Silver Seal of Transparency with a 2020 goal for Gold status.
 This gives the organization a high level of credibility and builds public trust.